annahosanna/reactor-http3-experiment/README.md

 # reactor-http3-experiment

-## Status: Http/3 with H2 integration is working and has been tested with Firefox
+## Status: Http/3 with H2 integration is working and has been tested with Firefox.
+The pipeline is tuned to start individual curl instances with a .0025 second delay.
+I have also tested with curl -Z up to 16,000 requests.

 ## Summary

-- I have put a lot of hours into doing things incorrectly - a lot of this was related to how flaky getting data is after subscribing.
-I'm pretty sure that more than once I spent a very long time trying to figure out why I wasn't getting any data, and my attempts to redo it probably did work - but there was no output.
+- I have put a lot of hours into learning this.
+There was a lot of trial and error which probably worked but due to how flaky getting data from subscribing can be, I did not think my pipeline was working correctly.
 Furthermore working with POSTs was a pain and I ended up writing my own decoder.
 Finally it seemed like the pipeline was very fragile.
-To work around this I placed code (which would return a void) into a Filter.
-(Ideally I would have like a method that took Mono<T> as input and returned Monot<T> as output)
-- POST workflow is to get the form parameters into a `Mono<String>` then to split those encoded form parameters into a `Flux<String>` where each parameter is decoded, then recombine them into `Mono<String>` as structured data of the deserialized JSON form of `List<Map<String,String>>` for easy processing.
+- POST workflow is to get the form parameters into a `Mono<String>` then to split those encoded form parameters into a `Flux<String>` where each parameter is decoded, then recombine them into `Mono<String>` as the JSON form of `List<Map<String,String>>` for easy processing.
 - The GET routes and starting non blocking servers are mostly derived from the examples below.
-The most significant thing is handling form POSTs which is original work (and a lot of research).
-This readme is original work.
-(I have included two implementations to process POSTs)
+The most significant work is the POST handling logic and this readme.(and the research)
 - This program creates HTTP/1.1, HTTP/2, and HTTP/3 servers.
 Each server in turn produces headers to encourage the browser to switch to HTTPS and HTTP/3.
 (Set ma for h2 to 1 sec)
+- `delayElement` is used to meet the stable value delay requirement of Little's Law.
+Finding the sweet spot for this value was trial and error and there may be additional factors that could change the value. (i.e. I do not know if you will get the same results on your system that I do)
 - You can test the latency yourself, but Http/3 appeared to be faster.
 Perhaps sometime I can set up Jmeter for accurate results.
-- This project is only temporary, and I will switch to using Vert.x when Netty supports HTTP/3 (hopefully release 4.2), and Vert.x adds HTTP/3 support (hopefully Vert.x 5)
+- This project is only temporary, and I will switch to using Vert.x when Netty supports HTTP/3 (hopefully release 4.2.x), and Vert.x adds HTTP/3 support (hopefully Vert.x 5.x)
 - The project has satisfied the goal of supporting http/3 and identifying implemenation issues with browsers and servers; and simulating an end to end workflow by reading and writing data to a database

 ## Testing Notes

 1. HTTP/3 and POSTs are working - There are other libraries which support Http/3; however, all of the underlying handlers had to be created.
 After spending weeks researching that implementation, it only took a very short time to get a working http/3 server with this library.
-The benifit of that experience is that I had to have a much better understanding of QUIC and HTTP/3.
+The benefit of that experience is that I had to have a much better understanding of QUIC and HTTP/3.

 - Firefox has settings to enable http3 with self signed certs. (see below)
 - Chrome keeps triggering errors on the server (Unless WebDeveloper Transport Tools are enable, in which case it doesn't even try http/3).
 - For Chrome: Do not use "localhost" or "127.0.0.1" in your URL, but the actual hostname (Your software should not bind to localhost either)
-- Certificates must be x509v3, have an extened key usage of serverAuth (especially for macos), and have the hostname or wildcard in the SAN.
+- Certificates must be x509v3, have an extened key usage of serverAuth, and have the hostname or wildcard in the SAN.
 Note that wildcards can only be for subdomains - so if you have a self signed certificate you cannot have `*.local` as a SAN.
 - QUIC is espeially sensitive to valid certificates, and will silently fail to negotiate - even in developer mode browsers do not report HTTP/3 connection attempts
 - Oddly Firefox requests favicon.ico with evey http3 request, but not with http2. (see below for how to prevent)